FiloSottile/sunlight/README.md

     poolsize: 750
 ```

-The period is how often pending certificates are pooled and written to the backend, in milliseconds.
+The period is how often pending certificates are pooled and written to the storage backend, in milliseconds.
 The pool size is how many certificates can fit in the pool before new submissions are rejected until the next write.

 A shorter period reduces latency, but causes more frequent writes.
 You should not set period any higher than 1000.